HamedMozaffari/BowNet-Architecture/README.md

 Name of the architecture is BowNet because of mimicing its shape with a Bow.
 As one can see, the number of layers and kernels are smaller than VGG16 network; however, our results over several benchmarks revealed that BowNet architecture can be an alternative method for applications with high performance demand while high accuracy is favourite as well.

+We will put examples of this work using Jupyter notebook after publication of our paper!